 If your company/organisation has collected the data on the basis of consent or following a legal requirement, no further processing beyond what is covered by the original consent or the provisions of the law is possible.
-Further processing would require obtaining new consent or a new legal basis.
-104
+Further processing would require obtaining new consent or a new legal basis.141

 Governments will need to consider these laws in the design and development of data strategies and AI initiatives.
 While this approach may slow the deployment of the AI in the short term, it could create the foundations for more ethical and inclusive AI over the longer term.
 GDPR has been voluntarily adopted by some states outside the European Union, and may come to form the basis of a global standard for data protection.
-This conforms with the European Commission's emphasis on developing AI in a way that builds public trust by building in strong standards and protections, as set out above.
+This conforms to the European Commission's emphasis on developing AI in a way that builds public trust by building in strong standards and protections, as set out above.

 Cultural norms will influence popular views on privacy, what data it is ethical to use and what restrictions or permissions should be required.
 The balance between privacy and using data to improve services and make them more personalised will be difficult to codify and will vary with context.
-Generating a stable consensus across society on the various trade-offs, for instance between privacy, transparency and service quality (Janssen and van den Hoven, 2015), will be challenging.
-Where trust in government is low, there is likely to be opposition to gathering large quantities of data and using them in ways that are not clear to the public.
-For example, facial recognition technology is a method of gathering data that has highlighted concerns about the appropriate balance between more effective services and privacy and potential bias (see Box 4.15).
+Generating a stable consensus across society on the various trade-offs, for instance between privacy, transparency and service quality (Janssenand van den Hoven, 2015), will be challenging.
+Where trust in government is low, there is likely to be opposition to gathering large quantities of data and using them